 In the normal course of business, we are subject to examination by taxing authorities throughout the world.
-Generally, years prior to fiscal 2019 are closed for examination under the statute of limitation for U.S. federal, U.S. state and local or non-U.S. tax jurisdictions.
-Our primary foreign tax jurisdictions are Germany and the Netherlands.
-We have tax years open in Germany beginning in fiscal 2019 and the Netherlands beginning in fiscal 2021.
+Generally, years prior to fiscal 2019 to 2015 are closed for examination under the statute of limitation for U.S. federal and U.S. state and local or non-U.S. tax jurisdictions.
+Our primary foreign tax jurisdictions state.
+In the Netherlands, years prior to fiscal 2019 are closed for examination.
+We are under examination in Germany and the Netherlands for fiscal years 2019 to 2022.
+We have tax years no current open audits in Germany beginning in fiscal 2019 and the Netherlands beginning in fiscal 2021.
+U.S.